A checklist for making a public interest disclosure

 - the public sector agency in which the wrongdoing has occurred

-- a public sector agency which has the power to investigate the wrongdoing
+- a public sector agency that has the power to investigate the wrongdoing

 - the Crime and Corruption Commission if the public interest disclosure involves corruption

 - the Office of the Queensland Ombudsman if the public interest disclosure involves maladministration.